College Football Playoff semifinal moved from Rose Bowl to Texas | WSGW 790 AM & 100.5 FM

 “We are pleased that parents and loved ones will now be able to see their students play in the game,” Hancock said after the move was announced.

 Notre Dame head coach Brian Kelly during a Friday virtual press conference threatened not to play in a playoff game if parents were not allowed to attend.
-Notre Dame lost to Clemson in the ACC Championship Game on Saturday by a score of 34-10, possibly putting their spot in the playoffs in jeopardy.
+The College Football Playoff selection committee announced Sunday that Notre Dame would be playing in the game despite a loss on Saturday, facing off against Alabama.

 “Why can’t it be the Rose Bowl in Las Vegas or can it be the Rose Bowl in another town?”
 Kelly asked on Friday.
 The Tournament of Roses noted when the move was announced that it is not clear if the game will still be called the Rose Bowl this year, as that name is co-owned by the organization and the city of Pasadena.